MakinaHQ/makina-core/SPECIFICATIONS.md

 ### Chain Registry

-The protocol uses Wormhole cross-chain queries to relay accounting data from Spoke Calibers to the Hub Machine.
+The protocol uses Wormhole Cross-Chain Queries to relay accounting data from Spoke Calibers to the Hub Machine.
 Since Wormhole relies on its own custom chain ID system, the `ChainRegistry` contract provides a mapping between standard EVM chain IDs and Wormhole chain IDs.

 ### Token Registry

 The `TokenRegistry` contract maintains the association between token addresses on the Hub and Spoke Chains.
 It enables consistent identification and pricing of bridged assets across networks, ensuring accurate cross-chain accounting.

+### Liquidity Bridging

+Liquidity can be bridged between a Hub Machine and a Spoke Caliber via their respective bridge adapters.
+The protocol provides a dedicated bridge adapter implementation for each supported external bridge protocol.

+Bridging is a four-step process, executed by the operator, and functions symmetrically in both directions: Hub → Spoke and Spoke → Hub.

+1. Schedule the outgoing transfer on the sender side.
+2. Authorize the incoming transfer on the recipient side by registering the message hash.
+3. Send the outgoing transfer through the bridge protocol from the sender side.
+4. Claim the transfer on the recipient side to finalize fund delivery.

+The protocol assumes that the input and output tokens involved in a bridge transfer are homologous and share the same number of decimals.
+This assumption relies on the Token Registry, which maintains the mapping between local and equivalent foreign token addresses and must be correctly configured on all chains.

 ### Access Control